ImBearChild/SiplPen/readme_en.md

-# ZenPen - A minimalist writing zone
+# SiplPen - A minimalist writing zone

 Block out distractions and focus on writing.